 - Despite the fact that clicks and open rates were higher on Mondays and Tuesdays it was Saturdays and Sundays that saw the best click-to-open ratios

 In another large study done in 2019, CampaignMonitor examined 30 billion emails.
-They are take away was similar to the results found by GetResponse—emails sent on Tuesdays had the highest open rate.
+Their takeaway was similar to the results found by GetResponse—emails sent on Tuesdays had the highest open rate for emails.
 Unfortunately, on the flip side, Tuesday was also the day that had the highest number of unsubscribes.

 But what about the time of day?
 Does it matter?

 It does.
 And there are several studies to back that up as well.
 For example, research done by Sendinblue shows that 10 am and between 3 pm and 4 am are optimal times to send emails, as this is when many check their inboxes.
 However, they did determine that the best clickthrough rates were in the evening, through to 6 pm, and sometimes 7 pm.

 Quick Tip 💡

-48% of all sales people never follow up at all, while 60% of customers say no 4 times before saying yes and buying your product or service.
+48% of all sales people never follow up at all, while 60% of customers say no 4 times before finally saying yes and buying your product or service.
 (Source)

 Effective sales prospecting email templates